Clausioporosis/Stroodle/README.md

 ![Booked Meeting View](assets/stroodle_view_booked_meeting.jpeg)

 Once a meeting is booked, both the organizer and participants can view the poll information.
-However, the organizer has the option to edit the final day of the meeting, which is indicated by the edit button in the top left corner (visible only to the organizer).
+However, the organizer has the option to edit the final day of the meeting or reopen the whole poll, which is indicated by the edit button in the top left corner.